From Historic Pullman to the UIC Campus:

 Bernacki & Associates was privileged to fabricate display frames for beautiful historic stained glass windows and install the windows in the John Paul II Chapel at the Newman Center at 700 S. Morgan St., the spiritual home of students and faculty of the University of Illinois at Chicago.
 The interior of the chapel with newly installed stained glass can be viewed directly on the Newman Center’s website, www.jp2newman.org.

 The original windows came from the Holy Rosary Church in the Chicago’s historic Roseland area.
-According to the Archdiocese of Chicago Archives & Records, the beginnings of the parish date back to the times of the Pullman Car Company which manufactured railroad cars in the mid-to-late 19th century through the first half of the 20th century, during the industrial explosion of railroads in the United States.
+The beginnings of the parish date back to the times of the Pullman Car Company which manufactured railroad cars in the mid-to-late 19th century through the first half of the 20th century, during the industrial explosion of railroads in the United States.
 The church was founded in 1882 and was a pastoral home for the population of workers living in the historic George Pullman factory “model town.”
 Soon after the parish was installed, the initial, small church built outside of Pullman’s property could not accommodate the needs of the rapidly growing community of immigrant workers.
 Under the pressure from the Archdiocese of Chicago, George Pullman agreed that a bigger church could be built on his land with a 99-year lease.
 In 1890, the new church building located at the corner of today’s Martin Luther King Drive and 113th Street was dedicated.
-It was designed with some Romanesque Revival Style features by Solon Spencer Beman, the architect of Pullman’s factory town, and it was built with the usage of Pullman’s construction materials reserved for other churches on his private territory.
+It was designed with some Romanesque Revival Style features by Solon Spencer Beman, the architect of Pullman’s factory town.

 Holy Rosary remained the English-speaking territorial parish and mother parish of Pullman.
 It was sometimes referred to as “Holy Rosary (Irish).”
 During the parish’s first fifty years, there were also a small number of Polish families.
 The church’s windows witnessed the Pullman workers poverty and hopes, mothering the first parish school and other parishes growing in the area, the 1893 World’s Fair, workers strike of 1894, annexing the Pullman and Roseland areas to Chicago, the Great Depression lasting from 1929 to 1939, the church fire of 1937 and restoration in 1938, World Wars, economic and social changes, neighborhood changes, and parish community growth and decline in subsequent years.
 The church was closed in 2008.
 After having been part of Holy Rosary for over 100 years, the stained glass windows were carefully removed and put to storage.*